izure1/serializable-bptree/README.md

 #### readHead(): `SerializeStrategyHead`|`null`

 This method is called only once when the tree is created.
 It's a method to restore the saved tree information.
-If it is the initial creation and there is no stored root node, it should return `null`.
+If it is the initial creation and there is no stored root node, it should return **null**.

-This method should return the value stored in the `writeHead` method.
+This method should return the value stored in the **writeHead** method.

 #### writeHead(head: `SerializeStrategyHead`): `void`

 This method is called whenever the head information of the tree changes, typically when the root node changes.
+This method also works when the tree's **setHeadData** method is called.
+This is because the method attempts to store head data in the root node.

 As a parameter, it receives the header information of the tree.
 This value should be serialized and stored.
-Later, the `readHead` method should convert this serialized value into a json format and return it.
+Later, the **readHead** method should convert this serialized value into a json format and return it.

 ### The Default `ValueComparator` and `SerializeStrategy`

-To utilize `serializable-bptree`, you need to implement certain functions.
+To utilize **serializable-bptree**, you need to implement certain functions.
 However, a few basic helper classes are provided by default.

 #### ValueComparator

 * `NumericComparator`
 * `StringComparator`

-If the values being inserted into the tree are numeric, please use the `NumericComparator` class.
+If the values being inserted into the tree are numeric, please use the **NumericComparator** class.

 ```typescript
 import { NumericComparator } from 'serializable-bptree'
 ```

-If the values being inserted into the tree can be strings, you can use the `StringComparator` class in this case.
+If the values being inserted into the tree can be strings, you can use the **StringComparator** class in this case.

 ```typescript
 import { StringComparator } from 'serializable-bptree'